Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: conclusions

 \section{conclusions}

 We constructed QCNNs that tolerate incoherent errors due to decoherence and gate infidelities during the preparation of their input states.
 These QCNNs tolerate symmetry-breaking errors below a threshold error probability in contrast to previous QCNN designs and SOPs, which are significantly suppressed for any non-vanishing error probability.
 Moreover, their output is robust against invertible symmetry-preserving error channels.
-The error tolerance is limited close to phase boundaries due to diverging correlation lengths.
+The error tolerance is limited close to phase boundaries as the threshold error probability decreases with diverging correlation lengths.
 However, a steep gradient of the QCNN output at phase boundaries between SPT phases and topologically trivial phases as well as between two SPT phases allows us to precisely determine critical values of the Hamiltonian parameters.

 The QCNN quantum circuits constructed here can be shortened from logarithmic depth in input size to short, constant depth by performing a large part of computation in classical post-processing after the measurement of all qubits.
 This substantially improves the performance of QCNNs under NISQ conditions by reducing the number of finite-fidelity quantum gates.
 The classical post-processing part of QCNNs consists of logic circuits with at most logarithmic depth in input size.
 The QCNNs we constructed reduce sample complexity exponentially in input size in comparison to the direct sampling of the QCNN output using local Pauli measurements.